jfnavarro/st_analysis/README.md

 NOTE: there is version that uses GPU and NN (supervised_torch.py)

-### To visualize ST data (output from the ST Pipeline)
+### To visualize Spatial Transcriptomics (ST) datasets
-Use the script st_data_plotter.py to plot ST data, you can use different thresholds and filters (counts) and different normalization and visualization options.
+Use the script data_plotter.py to visualize ST data, you can use different thresholds and filters (counts) and different normalization and visualization options.
+The script allows to plot clusters as well as gene sets.
-It plots one image for each gene given in the --show-genes option (one sub-image for each input dataset).
+The script plots one image for each gene given in the --show-genes option (one sub-image for each input dataset).
-You need one or many matrices with the spots as rows and the genes as columns.
+You need one or more matrices of counts where the spots ares rows and the genes are columns.

-    data_plotter.py --cutoff 2 --show-genes Actb --counts-files data_matrix.tsv --normalization REL
+    data_plotter.py --cutoff 2 --show-genes Actb Apoe --counts data_matrix.tsv --normalization REL

 This will generate a scatter plot of the expression of the spots that contain a gene Actb and with higher expression than 2.